Global Navigation Satellite Systems (GNSS) Receivers

 Equipment available for loan

-- Monitoring ice flows in Greenland and Antarctica
+- Monitoring ice flows in Greenland and Antarctica - View a report by Prof Peter Nienow

 - Detailed mapping of debris and watermarks after tsunamis and floods - View a report by Prof John McCloskey